Master of science-fiction

 Collector coins are also characterized by a limited mintage, emphasizing their uniqueness.
 Mintage of each 2 oz silver coin is 2000 pieces, 200 g coins - 100 pieces.
-Expenses will never be increased.
+On the other hand, the mintage of the 1 oz gold coin is 150 pcs, and the 1/10 oz gold coin - 1000 pcs.
+Mintages will never be increased.

 Coins with the work of Stanisław Lem are full-fledged coins - they have a denomination and a government guarantee.
 Due to the Polish law, only the National Bank of Poland has the ability to issue coins with the currency denominated in PLN.
 For this reason, our coins have a denomination expressed in euros, and the guarantee of their authenticity and legality is provided by Malta.